dimonrmp/Real-Time-Bus-Tracker/README.md

 - Created a dropdown list allowing to select any available MBTA's route to track
 - Added popup to the markers showing the route name, status and stop station related of the tracked vehicle

+### Roadmap of future improvements
+Curently I do not plan any further activities in this repository.

 ### License
 MIT License